protolambda/pyrum/README.md

 async def run_example():
     # Hook it up to your own local version of Rumor, if you like.
     # And optionally enable debug=True to be super verbose about Rumor communication.
+    # Run it in "bare" mode so there is no shell clutter, and every Rumor output is JSON for Pyrum to parse.
-    async with Rumor(cmd='cd ../rumor && go run .') as rumor: await basic_rpc_example(rumor)
+    async with Rumor(cmd='cd ../rumor && go run . bare') as rumor: await basic_rpc_example(rumor)

 trio.run(run_example)